-4 teens face hate-crime and assault charges; officials say they beat woman who pepper-sprayed them
+4 teens arrested in beating of blind, transgender woman who pepper-sprayed them in Tukwila

 Four teens have been arrested on investigation of assault and hate-crime charges after authorities say they beat a legally blind, transgender woman who had pepper-sprayed them as she exited a Metro bus in Tukwila.

-According to the King County Sheriff’s Office, the woman was riding at the front of the bus around 10:20 p.m.
-Tuesday when the teens made objectionable comments to her.
+According to the King County Sheriff’s Office, the woman told detectives she had an altercation with the teens at the Tukwila International Boulevard Station on Tuesday night before they all got on the bus.
+The teens made comments to her that she felt were threatening and derogatory, said Sgt.
+Ryan Abbott, a Sheriff’s Office spokesman.

-The exact nature of the comments was not immediately known, said Sheriff’s Office spokesman Sgt.
-Ryan Abbott.
+The teens boarded the bus after the woman, Abbott said, and sat in the back while she sat in the front.

-When the bus stopped at South 180th Street and Andover Park West, the woman walked to the bus’ back exit and pepper-sprayed the four teens before leaping off the bus.
+Around 10:20 p.m., the woman moved to the back of the bus to exit at South 180th Street and Andover Park West, and pepper-sprayed the four youths before getting off the bus, Abbott said.

 The teens followed, Abbott said, and beat the woman, kicking and punching her and calling her derogatory names based on her gender identity.

-Although neither weapon was used in the assault, one of the teens had a realistic-looking BB gun and another had a hatchet, Abbott said.
+One of the teens had a realistic-looking BB gun and another had a hatchet, but neither weapon was used in the assault, Abbott said.

 The teens fled when police arrived, but all four were caught and booked into the King County youth-detention center.